 Authorized collateral includes treasury bills, notes, and bonds; issues of U.S. government agencies; general obligations rated "A" or better and revenue obligations rated "AA" or better; irrevocable standby letters of credit issued by the Federal Home Loan Bank; and certificates of deposit.
 Minnesota statutes require that securities pledged as collateral be held in safekeeping in a restricted account at the Federal Reserve Bank or in an account at a trust department of a commercial bank or other financial institution not owned or controlled by the financial institution furnishing the collateral.

+- A. Assets and Deferred Outflows of Resources (Continued)

-- 1. Deposits and Investments (Continued) - a.
+- 1. Deposits and Investments (Continued)

+- a.
 Deposits (Continued)

 Custodial Credit Risk